Face of a Thug

 - The main cast in Dorohedoro mostly plays it straight only when they have their masks on, and avert it by taking them off (Except Cayman of course).
 En even manages to be a cute little boy in a flashback (Given, an Ax-Crazy Omnicidal Maniac Little Boy, but hey, it's EN).

-- Zoro from One Piece, despite being a generally good guy and a Friend to All Children, is often accused of having a scary face (and his Slasher Smile is enough to freak out even the viewers).
+- Zoro, despite being a generally good guy and a Friend to All Children, is often accused of having a scary face (and his Slasher Smile is enough to freak out even the viewers).

 - Captain T-Bone of the Marines is an even better example.
 He looks like a zombie or ghoul but he is one of the most compassionate and caring people in the whole series, ripping his own mantle to pieces just to provide bandages for his wounded men.